cosinekitty/sapphire/Elastika.md

 a sound it will produce, so there needs to be a way to reduce its output when too loud, or to amplify it when too quiet.

-The IN knob also affects the output level, but it has other effects on how much the shape of the mesh is distored by the input.
+The IN knob also has some effect on the output level, but it mainly controls how much the shape of the mesh is distored by the input.
 Rather than simply getting louder or quieter, adjusting IN can also affect the quality of the sound.